Saving

 Timeline: 0-2 years

-If you anticipate needing to hack into your savings anytime in the next three years (this includes an emergency fund), I recommend keeping this cash in an HYSA over a regular savings account.
+If you anticipate needing to hack into your savings anytime in the next three years (this includes an emergency fund), I recommend keeping this cash in a HYSA over a regular savings account.
 There are no penalties for withdrawing (unless you’re doing it several times a month), and your money will grow at a faster rate (almost 50x the interest compared to your bank’s savings account).

 Timeline: 1-7 years